 A postgraduate degree may help nurses normalize their schedules.
 Depending on the employer, seniority and education level may both factor in when nurses make their shift requests.
 Because nurses with advanced degrees generally earn more money, they may also find they are able to afford to work fewer shifts, allowing more time for friends, family and outside activities.

 Break down your current financial situation, and receive a college tuition estimate you can afford to pay.

-Selecting the right master’s in nursing program depends on one’s previous experience as much as it does on their goals and time available to dedicate to their degree.
-Whether coming in with a baccalaureate nursing background or transferring into the field from another discipline, students can find a program that fits by assessing their individual needs and future goals.
+Selecting the right online master’s in nursing program depends on one’s previous experience as much as it does on their goals and time available to dedicate to their degree.
+Whether coming in with a nursing program background or transferring into the field from another discipline, students can find a program that fits by assessing their individual needs and future goals.

 Students who have already completed undergraduate degrees outside of nursing typically choose this degree, which reviews foundational concepts before moving into advanced topics.
 Also known as an accelerated degree path, this program brings non-nursing students up to speed quickly.
 Students take the NCLEX-RN exam after the first year and spend the remainder of the program covering graduate-level topics.

 RN TO MSN